everything-is-me/BSM-6G-Test/backend/ExternalAdapter/README.md

-# Note: Original Readme edited
+# Useful information

-The README has been revised to suit project requirements.
+The README has been edited to suit project requirements.
 The Chainlink NodeJS External Adapter Template is accessible at the following GitHub repository: https://github.com/thodges-gh/CL-EA-NodeJS-Template.git.

 ## Enter into the ExternalAdapter directory